-John Street United Methodist Church is a 250-year-old treasure standing among the skyscrapers and Wall Street landmarks in the heart of New York City’s financial district.
+More than 250 years old, John Street United Methodist Church now stands among the skyscrapers and Wall Street landmarks in the heart of New York City's financial district.
 The congregation is believed to be the oldest Methodist congregation in North America, founded in 1766 as the Wesleyan Society in America.
 The current church building dates to 1841.
 Francis Asbury preached at John Street many times, and early General Conferences met here.
 Artifacts on site include the original pulpit, church record books, and a clock given by John Wesley in 1769.
-UMC.org reader Deborah says, “Not only is their worship space lovely, but they have a fine small museum of early Methodism in the basement.
-Surrounded by skyscrapers, and just a couple of blocks from the Twin Towers, it's a great place to worship when in Manhattan.”
+UMC.org reader Deborah says, "Not only is their worship space lovely, but they have a fine small museum of early Methodism in the basement.
+Surrounded by skyscrapers, and just a couple of blocks from the Twin Towers, it's a great place to worship when in Manhattan."

 United Methodist mountain retreat

 Lake Junaluska is the home of the World Methodist Council.
 The Conference and Retreat Center in the mountains near Asheville, North Carolina is a place known for its scenic vistas.
 For more than 100 years, this place of respite and inspiration has been a treasured retreat for clergy meetings, family vacations, and summer camps.
 Visitors can immerse themselves in history with a visit to the World Methodist Museum.
 On permanent display are a lock of John Wesley's hair and his traveling pulpit from London.
 Confirmation classes can study the faces of the founding fathers of Methodism in the portrait gallery and even measure themselves against a life-size mural of John Wesley preaching.